aredn/documentation/arednGettingStarted/node_status.rst

 |

 This display has been designed to present all of the important information about your node in one view.
 Someone navigating to your node's status display will be able to see all of the key elements of interest without having to click to multiple pages.
-This display consists of a top navigation bar, a left navigation bar, and three columns of information about your node.
+This display consists of a top navigation bar, a left navigation bar, and typically shows three columns of information about your node.
+The information is displayed adaptively based on the width of the browser or screen you are using.
+If you are using a narrow display such as a smartphone or tablet, the information may be shown in a single column.
+If you are using a width-limited display, the information may be shown in two columns.
+On wider displays the information will be shown in three columns (as depicted above).

 Top Nav Bar
 -----------